syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 - Detailed logs show which files are scanned and any issues found.

 ## Customization
-- The tool uses two API endpoints: `/initiate` for starting scans and `/progress/{groupId}` for monitoring
+- The tool connects to a single SSE endpoint: `/chat?stream=true` for real-time scan progress
-- Initiates scan by posting repository URL to the initiate endpoint
+- Sends repository URL in the request body as `{"content": "github_url"}`
-- Polls progress endpoint until scan completion
+- Processes findings data directly from SSE events
-- **PDF generation** requires `pandoc` and `xelatex` for optimal formatting
+- **PDF generation** requires `wkhtmltopdf` or Node.js for optimal formatting
-- **Report formats** include professional styling and risk assessment levels
+- **Report formats** include professional styling and detailed vulnerability analysis
 - **XML output** provides structured data for integration with security tools and CI/CD pipelines

 ## Report Features